Last modified: October 16, 2015

-“Maintenance Window” means a period of time when certain zones are taken offline for maintenance tasks.
+"Maintenance Window" means a period of time when clusters are taken offline for maintenance tasks.
 This includes upgrading the Kubernetes APIs.
 Maintenance will be announced in the Scheduled Maintenance section on the Container Engine website.

-“Scheduled Downtime” means Downtime resulting from Google performing maintenance on the Services during a Maintenance Window.
+"Scheduled Downtime" means Downtime resulting from Google performing maintenance on the Covered Service during a Maintenance Window.

 Customer Must Request Financial Credit

 In order to receive any of the Financial Credits described above, Customer must notify Google technical support within 30 days from the time Customer becomes eligible to receive a Financial Credit.
 Customer must also provide Google with server log files showing loss of external connectivity errors and the date and time those errors occurred.
 If Customer does not comply with these requirements, Customer will forfeit its right to receive a Financial Credit.
 If a dispute arises with respect to this SLA, Google will make a determination in good faith based on its system logs, monitoring reports, configuration records, and other available information, which Google will make available for auditing by Customer at Customer's request.